Anticyclotomic Iwasawa theory of abelian varieties of $\mathrm{GL}_2$-type at non-ordinary primes II: Notation

-Throughout this article, we consider weight-2 quaternionic Hecke eigenforms that are congruent to our fixed newform $f$ and so their attached Galois representations are also congruent.
-Let be the Shimura curve {attached to a quaternion algebra of discriminant $M^-$ together with a $\Gamma_0(M^+)$-level structure (see for example \cite[\S1.3]{BD-mumford})} and $h$ a $\Zp$-valued weight two Hecke eigenform on $X$.
-Write $T_h$ for the $\Zp$-linear $G_\QQ$-representation associated to $h$ and define $T_h$, $V_h$, $A_h$ and $\Thn$ just as above.
+Throughout this article, we consider weight two Hecke eigenforms on a quaternion algebra that are congruent to $f$.
+Let be the Shimura curve (resp.~Shimura set) {attached to an indefinite (resp.~a definite) quaternion algebra of discriminant $M^-$ and of level $\Gamma_0(M^+)$ (see \cite[\S1.3]{BD-mumford} for a more detailed discussion)}.
+Let $h$ be a $\Zp$-valued weight two Hecke eigenform on $X$.
+Write $T_h$ for the $\Zp$-linear $G_\QQ$-representation associated with $h$, and define $T_h$, $V_h$, $A_h$ and $\Thn$ just as above.